 Does Sugar Dehydrate You?
 How Blood Sugar Impacts Hydration

 Here, we’ll explain the role of sugar in hydration.
 You’ll learn why you need a small amount of glucose to stay hydrated.
 But you’ll also discover how eating large amounts of sugary foods can be detrimental to your hydration status.
-Plus, we’ll show you how you can use an oral rehydration solution like DripDrop ORS to tackle mild to moderate cases of dehydration.

 Does Sugar Dehydrate You?